PaddlePaddle/PaddleDetection/configs/mot/fairmot/README.md

 | HRNetV2-W18   | 576x320  |  65.3  |  64.8  |  4137  |  28860  | 163017 |    -     |[model](https://paddledet.bj.bcebos.com/models/mot/fairmot_hrnetv2_w18_dlafpn_30e_576x320.pdparams) | [config](./fairmot_hrnetv2_w18_dlafpn_30e_576x320.yml) |

 **Notes:**
- - FairMOT HRNetV2-W18 used 8 GPUs for training and mini-batch size as 4 on each GPU, and trained for 30 epoches.
+ - FairMOT HRNetV2-W18 used 8 GPUs for training and mini-batch size as 4 on each GPU, and trained for 30 epochs.
 Only ImageNet pre-train model is used, and the optimizer adopts Momentum.
 The crowdhuman dataset is added to the train-set during training.

 ### FairMOT + BYTETracker